Regardless of where you live in Australia – we can assist you in numerous ways:

-The foundation receives no ongoing government funding, and relies on donations, and sponsorship from corporate friends; and donations, bequests and fundraising from the wider community to survive.
+The Foundation relies on donations, and sponsorship from corporate friends; and donations, bequests and fundraising from the wider community to survive.
 We are a registered not for profit charitable organisation – therefore any donation $2.00 and over is tax deductible.
-Any donation, sponsorship or fundraising endeavour you, or a company, union or government body you are involved in can make to help the foundation, is really greatly appreciated, and will assist the foundation to continue to fulfill Bernie Banton AM beliefs.
+Any donation, sponsorship or fundraising endeavour you, or a company, union or government body you are involved in can make to help the Foundation, is really greatly appreciated, and will assist the Foundation to continue to fulfill Bernie Banton AM beliefs.

 The breath beneath your wings®